hphelion/documentation/community/community.3rd-party-licenses.old.md

 GNU GENERAL PUBLIC LICENSE <br />
 Version 3, 29 June 2007

-Copyright &copy; 2007 Free Software Foundation, Inc. http://fsf.org/
+Copyright &#169; 2007 Free Software Foundation, Inc. http://fsf.org/

 Everyone is permitted to copy and distribute verbatim copies of this license document, but changing it is not allowed.